hyperledger-labs/splice-wallet-kernel/README.md

 ### Motivation

-Splice Wallet Kernel aims to enable a transparent interaction between a dApp, Validator Node and a Keystore.
+Splice Wallet Kernel aims to enable a transparent interaction between a dApp, Validator Node and a Wallet Provider.
 On public permissionless blockchains, a total state is shared amongst all nodes and as such, once a public key is shared the given counter party has full knowledge of your holdings, transactions history etc. Canton's unique approach to security and privacy result in fractured states shared amongst selected Validator nodes, and as such simply showing ownership of the associated private key does not present your entire financial data to a counter-party (in this example a dApp).

 Spice Wallet Kernel aims to: